Alcohol in Children’s Movies Listed below is a simple random samp... | Channels for Pearson+

 Alcohol in Children’s Movies Listed below is a simple random sample of times (seconds) that animated children’s movies showed the use of alcohol (based on Data Set 20 “Alcohol and Tobacco in Movies” in Appendix B).

-b.
-Are the requirements for constructing a 95% confidence interval estimate of the population standard deviation satisfied?
+a.
+Are the requirements for constructing a 95% confidence interval estimate of the population mean satisfied?
 If so, construct that confidence interval.

 Verified step by step guidance